OpenLMLab/LEval/README.md

 See the running screenshot [here](#human_demo)

-### Statistics of LEval
+### Statistics of L-Eval
-LEval contains 411 long documents and 2043 instruction-response pairs, with input long documents in an average of 7217 words.
+L-Eval contains 411 long documents and 2043 instruction-response pairs, with input long documents in an average of 7217 words.
 The detailed statistics are listed in the following table.
 We list the average length of words, while the corresponding number of tokens should be 1.5x longer according to experience.
 #### Exact match (195 docs and 893 questions)
 | data-name               | source |  Instruct-style | # samples |# instructions | avg-doc-len | avg-instruct-len |
 | ------------------- | :-- | :------------ | :--------: | :---:  | :---: | :-----: |